A Guide to Understanding MWA's Latest Sensors

 Click here for a link to the gage site!

 MWA is excited to begin tracking readings through these sensors.
-We would like to thank our friends at Stroud as well as Trout Unlimited who are also a partner on this project.
+We would like to thank our friends at Stroud as well as Trout Unlimited and The Watershed Institute who were also partners on this project.
 They have deployed a sensor on a tributary of the lower Musconetcong where there has been a lot of restoration work done.
 Their sensor is SL116.